morethan987/hugo_main/content/blog/LocalOverleaf/index.en.md

 ## Full Deployment Process

 ### Installing Linux

 Search for a Linux distribution in the `Windows App Store` and download it.
 The author chose `Kali`.
 After installation, you can open it directly from the Start menu.
 Upon opening, a command-line window will pop up, and you will need to register with a username and password.

-{{< alert >}}
+{{< alert icon="pencil" cardColor="#1E3A8A" textColor="#E0E7FF" >}}
 At this point, your command line should display a warning.
 This is because you haven’t installed WSL (Windows Subsystem for Linux).
 Also, when entering the password, your input will not be displayed in the command line, but it has been recorded.
 {{< /alert >}}

 Why do you need a Linux system?
 Because OverLeaf's ShareLaTeX model requires a Linux environment.
 It is said that OverLeaf runs more smoothly on Linux systems.

 ### Installing WSL

 To install WSL2, run the following in the Windows command line:

 ```sh
 wsl --install
 ```